scsilverstein/DataMineProject/Data_Mine_Project/README.md

 ## Brief Description

 For this project, we wanted to analyze the impact of air quality on various factors on the lives of citizens throughout in various cities.
-Impacts of air quality, we know from previous research, tends to have adverse effects on health, mental computation, and other factors the we rely on throughout our live.
+Impacts of air quality, we know from previous research, tends to have adverse effects on health, mental computation, and other factors that we rely on throughout our lives.
 That said, this project was designed to be an introduction to seeing how air qualtiy impacts the lives of people and any adverse impacts from poor air quality.

 ## Work Distribution
-Brock Hoos - Data Collection and Cleaning
+Brock Hoos - Data Collection and Preprocessing
 Adam Prieto - Data plotting and visualization